- Oops!Something went wrong.Please try again later.

 Southwest Gas in Focus

-Based in Las Vegas, Southwest Gas (SWX) is in the Utilities sector, and so far this year, shares have seen a price change of 16.22%.
-The natural gas company is currently shelling out a dividend of $0.55 per share, with a dividend yield of 2.45%.
-This compares to the Utility - Gas Distribution industry's yield of 2.66% and the S&P 500's yield of 1.86%.
+Headquartered in Las Vegas, Southwest Gas (SWX) is a Utilities stock that has seen a price change of 9.56% so far this year.
+The natural gas company is currently shelling out a dividend of $0.6 per share, with a dividend yield of 3.58%.
+This compares to the Utility - Gas Distribution industry's yield of 2.77% and the S&P 500's yield of 1.3%.

-Taking a look at the company's dividend growth, its current annualized dividend of $2.18 is up 6.1% from last year.
-In the past five-year period, Southwest Gas has increased its dividend 5 times on a year-over-year basis for an average annual increase of 9.09%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Southwest Gas's payout ratio is 54%, which means it paid out 54% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $2.38 is up 5.5% from last year.
+Over the last 5 years, Southwest Gas has increased its dividend 5 times on a year-over-year basis for an average annual increase of 5.63%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Southwest Gas's current payout ratio is 47%, meaning it paid out 47% of its trailing 12-month EPS as dividend.

-SWX is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $3.92 per share, which represents a year-over-year growth rate of 6.52%.
+Looking at this fiscal year, SWX expects solid earnings growth.
+The Zacks Consensus Estimate for 2021 is $4.15 per share, representing a year-over-year earnings growth rate of 0.24%.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, SWX presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, SWX is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report